BradleyCulley/bradleyculley.github.io/_posts/2024-02-17-solved-and-unsolved.md

         <p>
             A few years ago, I saw a post on LinkedIn by a Finnish person, about a controversial sociopolitical topic.
             In the comments Finns were weighing in with actual, civil, reasonable debate.
             No ad-hominem, no strawman, no wild appeals to emotion.
-Bit of a shocker for an American.
             It occurred I was seeing the result of many good ideas in Finnish society, though perhaps most of all the civility, thinking skills, and intra-social decency that come with a good foundational education for all.
         </p>
     </li>